 Wait, what's the microbiome?
 The microbiome is the collection of microorganisms that live in, on, and around our bodies.
 Our microbiome is most concentrated in our digestive system and can impact everything from mood and mental function to immunity, skin health, metabolism, and, of course, digestive health.

-OLIPOP is the first clinically backed beverage designed to bring fiber back into the American diet.
+OLIPOP is a leading research-backed functional soda designed to bring fiber back into the American diet.
 We've assembled a global team of leading human gut microbiome research pioneers with diverse expertise spanning digestive health, prebiotic structures, model gut systems, and gut microbiome-supportive nutritional strategies.
 We work with them to translate cutting-edge research and findings into OLIPOP's product development.

 Soluble vs Insoluble Fiber: The Takeaway